-Careers in Couple and Family Therapy
+Careers in Marital and Family Therapy

-Preparing Professional Couple and Family Therapists
+Preparing Professional Marital and Family Therapists

-Our Couple and Family Therapy programs provide training for a career as a professional marriage and family therapist in the U.S. Students are trained to treat relational mental health issues with individuals, couples, and families from a systemic perspective.
+Our Marital and Family Therapy programs provide training for a career as a professional marriage and family therapist in the U.S. Students are trained to treat relational mental health issues with individuals, couples, and families from a systemic perspective.
 Skills are developed in the mental health assessment, diagnosis, and treatment of individuals and relationship systems.
 The program provides an integrative approach to the major systemic theories and interventions.

 The program fulfills all academic requirements for application to the State of California’s examination for a marriage and family therapist license (Section 4980.40 and 4980.41 of Business and Professions Code).